heidekrueger/bnelearn/docs/index.rst

 Predefined Learners
 -------------------

 Algorithms for trying to iteratively learn equilibria implement the base class `Learner` in the framework.
-Two noteworthy algorithms that are contained are (i.) neural self-play with directly computed policy gradients from \cite{heinrich2016deep}, which is called `PGLearner`, and (ii.) neural pseudogradient ascent, `ESPGLearner`, from \cite{bichler2021LearningEquilibriaSymmetric}
+Two noteworthy algorithms that are contained are (i.) neural self-play with directly computed policy gradients from `(Heinrich and Silver, 2016) <https://arxiv.org/abs/1603.01121>`_, which is called `PGLearner`, and (ii.) neural pseudogradient ascent, `ESPGLearner`, from `(Bichler et al. 2021) <https://www.nature.com/articles/s42256-021-00365-4>`_.

 **TODO:** Add PSO.